No real gentleman weighs more than 300 pounds.

 So let’s try another version of the story.
 I can’t prove this one any more than Scott can his, but mine fits the facts a lot better.

 Result?
-People started eating less fat.
+People started eating less fat, as they were told.
 (You can read about all this, by the way, in the study reported here.)

 We weren’t actually porking up “at the turn of the century.”
 Sorry Scott.